sachinm78/sachinm78.github.io/_posts/2019-04-03-why_i_decided_to_study_coding.markdown

 ![](https://cdn.instructables.com/FG5/67OI/IANRGV9Y/FG567OIIANRGV9Y.LARGE.jpg)
 *Example block coding in Scratch*

-Aside from Scratch and other similar coding apps, I aalso worked with a lot of DIY robotics projects using Arduino microcontrollers and a whole mess of electrnics and wires.
-So erhaps the most important skill I learned teaching STEAM was debugging.
+Aside from Scratch and other similar coding apps, I also worked with a lot of DIY robotics projects using Arduino microcontrollers and a whole mess of electronics and wires.
+So perhaps the most important skill I learned teaching STEAM was debugging.
 Coding is difficult and even the best programmers make mistakes.
 When your coders are young elementary students, mistakes are expected and encouraged as a learning opportunity.
 I spent countless hours working to help students solve problems in their code or in their wiring for their DIY projects.
 I became quite adept at following a mess of wires to find exactly which one was causing our robots to fail.
 It's a skill I know I will learn to hone even further in my new career path.

 ![](https://lifeofahomeschoolersite.files.wordpress.com/2018/01/0-02-01-46631c0308f650ba97afc343709fdbb27f10dbd4643fe021bee9c020e70b9ffa_full1.jpg)
 *Just look at all those wires!!!*